 - Boozy: add a tablespoon or two of liquor (Amaretto, Frangelico, brandy, or cognac) to the filling.

-- Spices: I love the combination in the recipe, but you can use only ground cinnamon (a good one) and it will also be a great dessert.
+- Spices: I love the combination in the recipe, but you can use only ground cinnamon (a good one), which will also be a great dessert.

 - Flavorings: we use vanilla and almond extract (that you can omit) with lemon zest, but orange zest also works.